tlehman/octopress/source/about/index.markdown

 ---
 title: About Me
-layout: page
+layout: default
 comments: false
 sharing: false
 footer: true
 ---

-I work as a software developer at [Goldstar Events](http://www.goldstar.com/), and I have a B.S. in Mathematics from [Portland State University](http://pdx.edu).
+I work as a software developer at [Goldstar Events](http://www.goldstar.com/), and I have a B.Sc. in Mathematics from [Portland State University](http://pdx.edu).

 __Disclaimer: The views and opinions expressed in this site and blog are my own, and in no way reflect those of my employer.__